bobharner/ComponentWorld/README.md

 including Cayenne, Derby and Shiro.

-* Allow the owners of the components listed to also be owners of the entries in this application, changing their contents at will.
+* Allow the owners of the components listed to also be owners of the entries in this application, able to change those entries' contents at will.

 Contributions
 =============